 How do I request design consultation?

 Applicants may be referred to design consultation after submission of a letter of intent (LOI), if the project meets some but not all of the selection criteria.
-Applicants who feel they need assistance before submitting an LOI may request to participate in design consultation by completing this online form.

 Who provides the design consultation?

 The design consultation service will be provided by E4A leadership and staff.

 There is no cost to applicants for participation in design consultation.

 Does participation in design consultation guarantee invitation to submit a full proposal or funding?

 No, participation in design consultation does not guarantee invitation to submit a full proposal or eventual funding from E4A or any other RWJF funding program.